syncfusion-content/wpf-docs/wpf/DoubleTextBox/Appearance-and-Styling.md

 ## Setting the Corner Radius

-To rounded the corners of the DoubleTexBox, set the property [CornerRadius](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~CornerRadius.html) with the desired values.
+Corner Radius indicates the degree to which the corners of the border can be rounded.
+To create curved borders for the `DoubleTextBox`, use [CornerRadius](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~CornerRadius.html) property.
 The default value of `CornerRadius` property is 1.

 {% tabs %}